 On this page

 When you accept a position (through nomination, election or appointment) on a governing council there are specific expectations about how you behave.
-These behaviours are outlined in the code of practice (Word 80KB), which has been approved by the Minister for Education.
+These behaviours are outlined in the code of practice (PDF 213KB), which has been approved by the Minister for Education.

 Any allegations of misconduct might need immediate action from the site leader.